MamaiTheCoder/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Its objective is to give an insight into pointers, arrays, and strings.

 ## Technologies
-c files are written according to the C89 standard.
+* C files are written according to the C89 standard.
-Tested on Ubuntu 20.04.
+* Tested on Ubuntu 20.04.
-C files are compiled using gcc -Wall -pedantic -Werror -Wextra
+* C files are compiled using gcc -Wall -pedantic -Werror -Wextra

 ## Files
 Note: ALL files are written in c programming language.